wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/model-data-power-bi/includes/2-how-to-manage-data-relationships.md

 The **Model view** in Power BI Desktop allows you to visually set the relationship between tables or elements.
-Use the Model view to see a diagrammatic view of your data.
+A relationship is where two or more tables are linked together because they contain related data.
+This enables users to run queries for related data across multiple tables.Use the Model view to see a diagrammatic view of your data.

 Tasks in this unit include:
 ![Conceptual graphic of the tasks in this module.](../media/02-power-bi-desktop-overview.png)